awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/learning-kinesis-module-one-iam.md

-# Step 2: Create IAM Policy and User<a name="learning-kinesis-module-one-iam"></a>
+# Step 2: Create an IAM Policy and User<a name="learning-kinesis-module-one-iam"></a>

 Security best practices for AWS dictate the use of fine\-grained permissions to control access to different resources\.
-AWS Identity and Access Management allows you to manage users and user permissions in AWS\.
-An [IAM policy](http://docs.aws.amazon.com/IAM/latest/UserGuide/PoliciesOverview.html) explicitly lists actions which are allowed and the resources on which the actions are applicable\.
+AWS Identity and Access Management \(IAM\) allows you to manage users and user permissions in AWS\.
+An [IAM policy](http://docs.aws.amazon.com/IAM/latest/UserGuide/PoliciesOverview.html) explicitly lists actions that are allowed and the resources on which the actions are applicable\.

 The following are the minimum permissions generally required for a Kinesis Data Streams producer and consumer\.